 Ensconced within gardens and enhanced by water features, Kempinski Hotel Beijing assumes the role of a tranquil escape of sorts and houses 526 guestrooms.
 Its long-established European heritage forms a symbiosis with elements of Beijing’s rich traditions.
-In a nod to the hotel’s overall classical appearance, the lobby is naturally lit and the front desk staff, efficient.
-It seems to be quite popular with the Westerners, especially Germans.
+In a nod to the hotel’s overall classical appearance, the lobby is naturally lit, and the front desk staff is efficient.
+It seems to be quite popular with Westerners, especially Germans.

-Between its luxury rooms, which include 40 suites and a whopping, four executive floors, our room was a Deluxe.
-The hotel has recently completed 22 years and the accommodations have not been renovated since.
-So, like a time machine the living room and the bathroom took us right into the mid 90’s, with furniture and the amenities looking a bit old but functioning well irrespective, the only thing connecting it to present day being views over Beijing.
+Between its luxury rooms, which include 40 suites and a whopping four executive floors, our room was a Deluxe.
+The hotel has recently completed 22 years, and the accommodations have not been renovated since.
+So, like a time machine, the living room and the bathroom took us right into the mid ’90s, with furniture and the amenities looking a bit old but functioning well irrespective, the only thing connecting it to the present day being views over Beijing.

 Food and drink

-Eateries here are great, in number and diversity, both.
-Seven in all, they offer you choice between Cantonese cooking (Dragon Palace), traditional Japanese cuisine (Honzen) award-winning pastries and delicatessen (Kempi Deli) and more.
-Breakfast at Kranzler restaurant was buffet, brilliant and continental, while Paulaner Bräuhaus could instantly transport one to a pub in Berlin or Munich.
+Eateries here are great in number and diversity, both.
+Seven in all, they offer you a choice between Cantonese cooking (Dragon Palace), traditional Japanese cuisine (Honzen), award-winning pastries and delicatessen (Kempi Deli), and more.
+Breakfast at Kranzler restaurant was a buffet, brilliant and continental, while Paulaner Bräuhaus could instantly transport one to a pub in Berlin or Munich.

 Kempinski’s home to Pulse Health Club, which boasts not one but two fully equipped gymnasiums!
-Guests have access to state-of-the-art Technology, saunas and steam rooms, (the skyline of Beijing too in the case of one) and can indulge in Jacuzzi, solarium, professional massage et al. The highlight, however, remains the award-winning indoor squash court, a rarity in city hotels and in this particular case, the appointed venue of the 2009-2013 China Squash Association.
+Guests have access to state-of-the-art Technology, saunas, and steam rooms (the skyline of Beijing, too in the case of one) and can indulge in Jacuzzi, solarium, professional massage et al. The highlight, however, remains the award-winning indoor squash court, a rarity in city hotels and, in this case, the appointed venue of the 2009-2013 China Squash Association.